civetweb/civetweb/docs/UserManual.md

 `80,[::]:80` (create one socket for IPv4 and one for IPv6 only), or `+80` (create one socket for both, IPv4 and IPv6).
 The `+`-notation to use IPv4 and IPv6 will only work in no network interface is specified.
-Depending on your IPv6 network environment, some configurations might not work (properly), so you have to test to find the configuration most suitable for your needs.
+Depending on your operating system version and IPv6 network environment, some configurations might not work as expected, so you have to test to find the configuration most suitable for your needs.
+In case `+80` does not work for your environment, you need to use `80,[::]:80`.

 It is possible to use network interface addresses (e.g., `192.0.2.3:80`, `[2001:0db8::1234]:80`).
 To get a list of available network interface addresses, use `ipconfig` (in a `cmd` window in Windows) or `ifconfig` (in a Linux shell).

 ### document\_root `.`
 A directory to serve.
 By default, the current working directory is served.